Warfarin and Dong Quai: Can You Take Them Together?

 Why is this important?

-Dong quai is one of the few herbs where the interaction signal is mechanistically obvious.
-Its active constituents include coumarins, the same chemical family as the drug.
-Stacked on top of warfarin's effect on the coagulation cascade, plus its antiplatelet effect, the combination has more than one way to increase bleeding.
+Dong quai is one of the few herbs where the bleeding signal is mechanistically plausible: its constituents are coumarins, the same chemical family as the drug, and it also affects platelets.
+Stacked on warfarin, the combination has more than one way to nudge bleeding risk up.

-The Page & Lawrence case is also instructive because the patient had been stable on warfarin for years.
-The herb was the only change.
-INR doubled within a month and recovered only after the herb was discontinued.
-That pattern, of a previously rock-solid INR suddenly drifting up, is the classic clinical fingerprint of a new herbal interaction.
+The published case is instructive because the patient had been stable on warfarin for years and the herb was the only change.
+Her INR drifted well above target and recovered only after she stopped the dong quai.
+A previously rock-solid INR drifting upward after a new herb is added is the classic clinical fingerprint of a herbal interaction.

 What should you do?

-The straightforward recommendation, supported by both the case literature and standard anticoagulation guidance, is to avoid dong quai while on warfarin.
-The benefit for menopausal symptoms is modest, alternative options exist, and the bleeding signal is consistent.
+The practical recommendation, supported by the case literature and standard anticoagulation guidance, is to avoid dong quai while on warfarin.
+The benefit for menopausal symptoms is modest, alternatives exist, and the bleeding signal is consistent in direction.

-If you are already taking dong quai and warfarin together, do not just stop one without telling the clinician who manages your anticoagulation.
-Stopping the herb can swing the INR the other way.
-Ask for an INR check within 1-2 weeks of any change and again 2-4 weeks after a new dose is steady.
+Before any change: If you are already taking dong quai and warfarin together, do not simply stop one on your own — tell the clinician who manages your anticoagulation first.
+Stopping the herb can swing the INR the other way, and they will want to plan an INR check around it.

 Which specific products are affected?